mrlm-net/tracer/README.md

 docker run --rm -v $(pwd):/out mrlm/tracer:latest /tracer -tracer http -o html --out-file /out/report.html https://example.com/
 ```

-When running in multi-tenant environments (Kubernetes/AKS), follow the guidance in docs/CONTAINERS_AND_AKS.md to avoid accidental data leakage and to handle RBAC and network policies correctly.
+When running in multi-tenant environments (Kubernetes/K8s), follow the guidance in docs/CONTAINERS_AND_K8S.md to avoid accidental data leakage and to handle RBAC and network policies correctly.

-## AKS / Platform Debugging
+## K8s / Platform Debugging

-Platform engineers can use the tracer as an ephemeral debugging tool in AKS clusters.
+Platform engineers can use the tracer as an ephemeral debugging tool in K8s clusters.
 Recommended approaches include running the tracer as a short-lived Job or `kubectl run` pod and collecting the HTML report via a PVC or `kubectl cp`.
 Always follow organizational security policies when collecting traces from customer workloads — prefer redaction and secure sinks.
-See docs/CONTAINERS_AND_AKS.md for example manifests and runbooks.
+See docs/CONTAINERS_AND_K8S.md for example manifests and runbooks.

 ## Configuration